 even be some tastings for that extra touch of authenticity.

 Days 16-17 - Helsinki or return home (rail/air)

-You fly* back from St Petersburg to London today if you chose
+You can fly back home today if you chose our air

 Otherwise, we leave St Petersburg by train (Standard Class),